kptdev/kpt/site/book/05-developing-functions/01-functions-specification.md

 Functions Specification][spec] and donated to the CNCF as part of the Kubernetes SIG-CLI.

-Understanding this standard enables you to have a deeper understanding of how things work under the hood.
+Understanding this specification enables you to have a deeper understanding of how things work under the hood.
 It also enables to create your own toolchain for function development if you so desire.

 As an example, you can see the `ResourceList` containing resources in the